ECB to acknowledge weak growth but keep policy unchanged

+But growth appears weaker than thought just a few weeks ago, with a survey on Thursday showing business activity across the euro zone barely expanded at the start of the year.
+The January reading for IHS Markit's Flash Composite Purchasing Managers' Index was the weakest since July 2013.

-But growth appears weaker than thought just a few weeks ago, suggesting that its next move could even be an easing of policy rather than a tightening.
+This suggested that the ECB's next move could even be an easing of policy rather than a tightening.

 Germany, France and Italy, the euro zone's biggest economies, barely grew in the fourth quarter and ECB President Mario Draghi has already acknowledged that the slowdown could be longer than expected, setting up the ECB for a dovish meeting.